popgenDK/apoh/README.md

 The script will then create the specified output directory (if it already exists will stop with an error except if the `--forcedir TRUE` option is used), and within the directory will create the following output:

 ```
-parentalAdmixture.png : plot of parental admixutre proportions for each sample.
+parentalAdmixture.png : plot of parental admixture proportions for each sample.
 allSummaryIndices.tsv : table with summary indices for all samples
 ```

-and for each sample will create a directory with its ids containing:
+and for each sample will create a directory called {sampleid} (where sampleid is either the specified in --ids or the rownames from the .anccoeff file is --ids is not used).
+Each directory contains:

 ```
 {sampleid}_orderedPairAnc.png: plots of ordered paired ancestries.